Dilogritando/shipping71/README.md

 ✅It includes homepage, product/services pages, etc.

-❌It does not include but not the internal dashboard.
+❌It does not include (yet) the internal dashboard-frontEnd.

 ❌If you are looking for the e-mail templates, custom landings, or blog posts please refer to the marketing team and their access to [Hubspot](https://app.hubspot.com/website/5470644/blog/posts)